hanowell/uwsoc533a/docs/06_population-projection.md

 ### Building blocks (aka "submodels") of cohort component method {.unnumbered}

-* **For step 1** above: Single decrement life table for each sex (and possibly other characteristics if included in model).
+* **For step 1 (projecting forward subgroups)** above: Single decrement life table for each sex (and possibly other characteristics if included in model).

-  If one of the characteristics can var over time (e.g., marital status) need a more complex life table called an increment-decrement life table (beyond the scope of this course but see PHG chapter 12)
+  If one of the characteristics can vary over time (e.g., marital status) need a more complex life table called an increment-decrement life table (beyond the scope of this course but see PHG chapter 12)

-* **For step 2** above: More complicated since birth takes two individuals.
+* **For step 2 (projecting forward births)** above: More complicated since birth takes two individuals.
 In practice, assume births produced by women only ("female-dominant" model).
-Submodel for births is age-specific fertility rate schedule.
+Submodel is age-specific fertility rate schedule.

   If subgroups include more than just age and sex, need to define rules to allocate births to each subgroup.
-In practice, often assume to belong to same subgroup as mother.
+Demographers often assume to belong to same subgroup as mother.
+(Hrm.....)

-* **For step 3** above: Need logic not only for total migrants in each projection interval, but also timing of migration in interval since exposure to birth and death depends on timing of migrant entry and exit
+* **For step 3 (projecting migrants and births among immigrants)** above: Need logic not only for total migrants in each projection interval, but also timing of migration within interval since exposure to birth and death depends on timing of migrant entry and exit

-### Projection of a closed female population
+### Projection of a closed female population {#projection-closed-female}

-Let's start simple projecting a population that consists of:
+Let's start simple, projecting a population that consists of:

-* Only people with uteruses
+* Only people with uteruses who can produce births asexually (female dominant)
-* No immigrants or emigrants
+* No immigrants or emigrants (closed population)

-To follow along with the steps, we'll project forward the population of Japan starting from 2018, and unlike PHG, we'll use one-year age groups to prove to ourselves that it's possible.
+* To follow along with the steps in this and future examples, we'll project forward the population of Japan starting from 2018
+* Unlike PHG, we'll use one-year age groups (thus one-year projection periods) to show that it's possible
+* We will demonstrate the construction of one projection period

+#### Step 1: Project survivorship among individuals already born {.unnumbered}

-**Step 1a:** Apply survivorship ratios to each age group to project forward women still alive exactly one year later.
+**Step 1a:** Apply survivorship ratios to each age group to project forward the uterus-having people still alive exactly $n$ years later.

 For each age group except the first, last and second-to-last, the formula is: